corda/corda-docs-portal/content/en/platform/corda/5.0/application-networks/creating/mgm/virtual-node.md

 })
 ```

-Check that the virtual node was created successfully by running the following:
+You can use the `requestId` from the response to check that the virtual node was created successfully by running the following:

 ```shell
 $VIRTUAL_NODE_RESPONSE_STATUS = Invoke-RestMethod -SkipCertificateCheck  -Headers @{Authorization=("Basic {0}" -f $AUTH_INFO)} -Uri "$REST_API_URL/virtualnode/status/$($VIRTUAL_NODE_RESPONSE.requestId)" -Method Get